mastrojs/mastrojs.github.io/data/docs/html-components.md

 For syntax-highlighting, be sure to configure your editor accordingly.
 For example for VS Code, we recommend the [FAST Tagged Template Literals extension](https://marketplace.visualstudio.com/items?itemName=ms-fast.fast-tagged-templates).

-Using a template literals means that you have complete control over your HTML.
+Using template literals means that you have complete control over your HTML.
 You're free to [write HTML instead of XHTML](https://jakearchibald.com/2023/against-self-closing-tags-in-html/).
 That being said, while it says `html` on the tin, you can actually also use this to construct `SVG` or `XML` strings.
 It's just not going to be enforced that it's valid XML unless you run it through a [validator](https://validator.w3.org/) (which you should be doing anyway).

 ```ts
 import { html, renderToString } from "@mastrojs/mastro";